 Olim (4th & 5th) Grade

-Jodye is thrilled to be back for her fifth year as a member of Team Olim (4th and 5th Grade).
+Jodye is thrilled to be back for her 6th year as a member of Team Olim (4th and 5th Grade).
 Jodye has been active in synagogue life for many years, serving as both a Board member and past sisterhood president at Congregation Beth Or.
 Jodye attended Temple University where she majored in elementary education, she is currently working at a single family office in the financial services industry.
 When not working she enjoys spending time with her daughter, taking walks with her dog Elton, following Philadelphia sports teams, traveling and baking.

 Gesherim (6th Grade)

 Max Miller is excited to be returning to the Temple Sholom in Broomall.
 He has previously taught Olim (4th & 5th grade) from 2017 through 2021 and is looking forward to working with the 6th graders in Gesherim.
 Max earned his Bachelor of Science in Exercise Science and Psychology from Rutgers University in 2011 and a Master of Science in Recreation & Leisure Services from Texas State University in 2013.